larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoMaxTime [seconds]
 Sets the maximum amount of seconds to run each level for.
 Default: 900 (15 minutes)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoSpecPlayer [true/false]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoSpecHostIgnored [true/false]
-Whether or not the host counts as a player for `autoMinPlayers` when spectating.
-If false, one more player is required to go to the next level.
+When true, the host is ignored in auto mode when counting players.
-Default: false
+Default: true

 #### Shuffle:
 Permission: __HOST__